Tarrant County will require face masks at all businesses amid surge of COVID-19 cases

 Whitley was joined by Fort Worth Mayor Betsy Price, Arlington Mayor Jeff Williams, Burleson Mayor Ken Shetter and several doctors and health officials in making the announcement during a morning press conference.

 It is up to cities to enforce the order.
 Businesses that don’t comply could face a fine of up to $1,000.
-The Fort Worth order sets the fine at $500.

 The order does not include churches, which are exempted under a previous order by Texas Gov. Greg Abbott, Whitley said.
 It does “strongly urge” people 10 or older to wear a face covering over their nose and mouth in public areas, especially when it’s hard to stay six feet away from other people.